IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-live-streaming-rtmp-errors.md

 Media Services recommends using one of following live encoders that have RTMP as output.
 The supported URL schemes are *rtmp://* or *rtmps://*.

-**NOTE:** When streaming via RTMP, check firewall and/or proxy settings to confirm that outbound TCP ports 1935 and 1936 are open.<br---
+**NOTE:** When streaming via RTMP, check firewall and/or proxy settings to confirm that outbound TCP ports 1935 and 1936 are open.<br  author: IngridAtMicrosoft ms.service: media-services
+---
  When streaming via RTMPS, check firewall and/or proxy settings to confirm that outbound TCP ports 2935 and 2936 are open.

 - Adobe Flash Media Live Encoder 3.2